Marcus Derrickson: College Park Skyhawks (2019–2020)

-KT Sonicboom (2020–2021)
+Busan KT Sonicboom (2020)

-On June 26, 2020, it was reported that Busan KT Sonicboom had added Derrickson to their roster.
+On June 26, 2020, Derrickson signed with the Busan KT Sonicboom of the Korean Basketball League (KBL).
+On November 24, he was replaced by Cliff Alexander.

-Goyang Orion Orions (2021–2022)

-On December 11, 2021, Derrickson signed with the Goyang Orion Orions.
+On December 11, 2021, Derrickson signed with the Goyang Orion Orions of the Korean Basketball League, replacing Miroslav Raduljica.
+However, he couldn't play for the team due to doping.

 Maine Celtics (2022)

 On March 8, 2022, Derrickson was acquired by the Maine Celtics from the available player pool.

-Seoul Samsung Thunders (2022–present)
+Seoul Samsung Thunders (2022)

-On August 11, 2022, he has signed with Seoul Samsung Thunders of the Korean Basketball League.
+On August 11, 2022, Derrickson signed with the Seoul Samsung Thunders of the Korean Basketball League.
+On December 14, he was temporarily replaced by Jonathan Arledge due to injury.
+In January 2023, he left the team.

+Second stint with the Seoul Samsung Thunders (2024–2025)

+On July 1, 2024, Derrickson rejoined the Seoul Samsung Thunders of the Korean Basketball League.
+On February 26, 2025, he was replaced by Glenn Robinson III.